-If you are exploring how bankruptcy can get you out of debt, you may feel overwhelmed by the process and confused about what some of the terms mean.
+If you are exploring how bankruptcy can get you out of debt, you may feel overwhelmed by the process and confused about what some of the terms mean we have the complex bankruptcy concepts explained.
 Understandably so, bankruptcy is a complex area of federal law.
 At our law firm, we strive to ensure our clients understand the bankruptcy process, what to expect, and how filing for bankruptcy will help them get out of debt.

 We’ve been practicing exclusively in bankruptcy law for over 35 years.
 Come meet with us for a free consultation to explore if bankruptcy is the right debt relief solution for you.
 In the meantime, read on to learn about a few of the most complex bankruptcy concepts!

 The goal of filing for bankruptcy is to erase the debt.
 It is important to understand that not all debt can be erased through bankruptcy.

 “Nondischargeable Debt” is debt that cannot be erased in bankruptcy.
 Even after a successful bankruptcy, you will still be legally obligated to pay these debts back.
 The most common debts that are nondischargeable include:

 - Spousal or child support payments

 - Some tax debts, including newer tax debts